GDPR: what are some things to consider when using (online) survey tools?

 - What personal data do I need to achieve the research goal (data minimization)?

-- How will I pseudonymise or anonymise personal data as soon as possible after the data collection?
+- How will I pseudonymise or anonymise personal data as soon as possible after data collection?

-- Are the respondents (survey participants) sufficiently informed about the data collection, the purpose and their reights prior to their participation (transparency)?
+- Are the respondents (survey participants) sufficiently informed about the data collection, the purpose and their rights prior to their participation (transparency)?
 In a project-specific privacy statement?
 In an invitation to participate in the survey?
 Is there an information letter, e-mail or page?
-In another way?
+Or are they informed another way?

-- How will I ask the participants for an active consent?
+- How will I ask the participants for active consent?